 NCARB Certificate holders can pursue work internationally through our Mutual Recognition Arrangement with the Architects Accreditation Council of Australia (AACA) and the New Zealand Registered Architects Board (NZRAB).
-If you are an architect from Australia or New Zealand seeking reciprocal licensure in the United States, contact AACA or NZRAB for more information before creating an NCARB Record.
+If you are an architect from Australia or New Zealand seeking reciprocal licensure in the United States, contact AACA or NZRAB before starting the process with NCARB.

 To be eligible for reciprocal licensure under this arrangement, you must: